OpenSecuritySummit/oss2018/content/tracks/Threat-Model/working-sessions/TM-risk-patterns.md

 ## Why

-Threat Models can be assempled by using pre-written templates.
+Threat Models can be assembled by using pre-written templates.
 But entire templates can be too large as a building block for a threat model.
-A smaller unit is called a Risk Pattern: a mini-template tied to a particular technology and/or use-case.
+A smaller unit can be called a "Risk Pattern": a mini-template tied to a particular technology and/or use-case.
 Examples of risk patterns:
 - Transimitting sensitive data over untrusted networks
 - Single factor authentication against a web app
 - File upload to a web app